-- Reduces conflict points between vehicles and nonmotorists by nearly 50 percent. - Eliminates many of the most severe crashes, which happen at right-angles. - Increases visibility for drivers turning. - Reduces potential of people driving the wrong way on entry ramps. - Separates non-motorized users (bikes and pedestrians) by routing them through the median or along the sides of the roadway. - Simplifies crosswalks and involves crossing fewer lanes at a time.
+- Reduces conflict points between vehicles and non- - Eliminates many of the most severe crashes, which happen - Increases visibility for drivers turning. - Reduces potential of people driving the wrong way on entry ramps. - Separates non-motorized users (bikes and pedestrians) by routing them through the median or along the sides of the roadway. - Simplifies crosswalks and involves crossing fewer lanes at a time.